shanghaied66/pdsnd_github/README.md

 information regarding popular usage times, locations, and characteristics about users.

+Bikeshare providers are a growing light transportation model in urban areas.
+They offer convenient travel options at a reasonable price, and help reduce traffic congestion by offering residents the option of parking remotely and riding to their final destination, or simply commuting longer distances without using a car at all.
+They also reduce the cost associated with purchasing, storing and maintaining a bicycle.

 ### Files used
 bikeshare.py - Python code that comprises the program. chicago.csv - dataset for Chicago usage information